Joah Tucker

 Joah Tucker is an American professional basketball player who last played for the Milwaukee Blast of the American Basketball Association.
-He played for the NCAA Division I Milwaukee Panthers between 2004–2006 where he was member of the team that made the Sweet Sixteen for the first time in school history.
+He played for the NCAA Division I Milwaukee Panthers between 2004 and 2006 where he was member of the team that made the Sweet Sixteen for the first time in school history.
 He was also previously a member of the Harlem Globetrotters.